It just keeps getting more confusing.

 6500k LED Light

 6500K LED light is definitely a vegging specialist.
 If you plan on doing nothing but vegging or cloning, then a cool light like this is ideal.
+If you are curious why bluer light is especially good for vegging, read up on how blue light affects plant growth.

 Are White LED Lights Better At Growing Plants?